AndyLiu0427/apple_website/README.md

+This "Apple's iPhone 15 Pro" page using React, GSAP and Three.js

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.